rarible/protocol-contracts/royalties/readme.md

-### Interfaces for NFT smart contracts to specify secondary sale fees.
+### Interfaces for NFT smart contracts to specify royalties.

 #### There are two versions:
 - v1: old version, doesn't require abi decoder v2